agabunia/OnlineStoreApp/README.md

 •	Once satisfied with their selection, users can proceed to checkout and place their orders. <br />
 •	Payment options include credit/debit cards, PayPal, and other supported methods. <br /> <br />
 User Profile Management: <br />
-•	Users can change profile picture. <br />
+•	Users can change profile picture, which will be saved in firebase cloud store. <br /> <br />
+Additional Features: <br />
+•	Users can change app theme between light and dark themes, and language between English and Georgian.
+Users can access those features from Drawer Menu, which can be made from home, search and wishlist pages. <br />

 ### User Guide
 Browsing Products: <br />